DanSleeman/PMC_Expanded/README.md

 </details>

 **Not currently implemented**

-TODO - 1/2/2024 - Make this function like the classic version.
-Need to use mutators to detect if the checksheet window is loaded.

 Intended to be a button that can fill out an entire production checksheet.
 It doesn't work in UX at this time.
 This is only intended to be used for testing purposes.